 Of course, you could also create a questionnaire where you mix questions about styles, personality, and needs to have a complete overview.
 But, keep in mind, the more questions you ask, the more effort it takes to engage with your Product Recommender.
 So, you want to keep it as short as possible while still being insightful.

-On top of the above-mentioned best practices, you can also twist it a bit and add more information to your Product Recommendations.
+On top of the above-mentioned best practices, you can also twist your Product Recommenders a bit by adding more information to them.
 So, let’s say a customer filled out your questions.
-Instead of just recommending a couple of products, you can add social proof to those products.
+Instead of just displaying a couple of products, you can add social proof.
 With that, you’ll provide an extra layer of awesomeness as you are not only recommending but also including reviews from other customers.

-We would like to mention the following four simple steps to implement a Product Recommender:
+We would like to mention the following five simple steps to make a Product Recommender:

 1. Reuse existing content